Skip to main content

 Weekday Lunch Is Walk-In Friendly

-The traditional tabernas that require weekend reservations — Bodegas Campos, El Churrasco, Taberna Salinas — are almost always walk-in friendly at weekday lunch.
+The traditional tabernas that require weekend reservations (Bodegas Campos, El Churrasco, Taberna Salinas) are almost always walk-in friendly at weekday lunch.
 Arrive at 13:30 and you will be seated immediately with the local crowd.

-Traditional Cordovan cooking is fundamentally a lunch culture — the full experience of a century-old recipe, served in a historic patio setting, paired with Montilla-Moriles wines, belongs at the midday meal between 14:00 and 16:00.
+Traditional Cordovan cooking is fundamentally a lunch culture.
+The full experience of a century-old recipe, served in a historic patio setting, paired with Montilla-Moriles wines, belongs at the midday meal between 14:00 and 16:00.
 Bodegas Campos and El Churrasco should both be booked ahead for weekend lunch.
 Taberna Salinas, Sociedad Plateros, and La Cuchara de San Lorenzo are more reliably walk-in friendly.
-The quality difference between sourced-locally traditional cooking and tourist-menu imitations is most visible in the rabo de toro — a slow-braised oxtail done properly takes three to four hours and cannot be rushed; if it appears on the menu of a bar serving 200 covers at lunchtime, verify the provenance before ordering.
+The quality difference between sourced-locally traditional cooking and tourist-menu imitations is most visible in the rabo de toro: a slow-braised oxtail done properly takes three to four hours and cannot be rushed.
+If it appears on the menu of a bar serving 200 covers at lunchtime, verify the provenance before ordering.

-Frequently asked questions
+Frequently asked questions about Best Traditional Restaurants in Córdoba

 What is the oldest restaurant in Córdoba?